 Vagrant Hummingbirds in and around NYC

-Vagrant hummingbirds fascinate many of us, and over the last 5 years we've been fortunate to have been visited by several of these in and near New York City.
-This page was first created when the immature male Rufous Hummingbird appeared at Lenoir in 2001, followed by NY State's first Calliope Hummingbird records that same winter.
+Vagrant hummingbirds fascinate many of us, and over the last decade we've been fortunate to have been visited by several of these in and near New York City.
+This page - indeed this entire website - was first created when the immature male Rufous Hummingbird appeared at Lenoir in 2001, followed by NY State's first Calliope Hummingbird records that same winter in Manhattan.
 The vagrant hummingbird story caught the attention of CBS News in 2002.

 Birds featured here:

-Hummingbird ID is often difficult, and none more so than in vagrant hummingbirds because they are more often than not immatures, and more often than not the exceptionally difficult Rufous/Allen's split.
-Rufous is far more likely than Allen's in the East, but this risks being a circular argument if we assume all Selasphorus hummingbirds found here are Rufous Hummingbirds.
-For many of these birds a definitive speciation is beyond us unless we capture the bird (and not all of us think that it matters so much that we should stress the bird doing that).
+Hummingbird ID is often difficult, and none more so than in vagrant hummingbirds because they are more often than not immatures, and more often than not the rather difficult Rufous/Allen's split.
+Rufous is far more likely than Allen's in the East, but this risks being a circular argument if we assume all Selasphorus hummingbirds found here are Rufous Hummingbirds (in 2012 there have been some Allen's reports).
+For many of these birds a definitive speciation is difficult unless we capture the bird (and not all of us think that it matters so much that we should stress the bird doing that).
 However the rapid expansion of bird photography has allowed us to get good looks at all of these birds to attempt to definitively ID them.
 I am biased toward this approach because I take a lot of bird photographs.

 The two best USA hummingbird ID books are the ones by Steve Howell "Hummingbirds of North America" (AP Natural World series) and "A Field Guide to Hummingbirds of North America" (Peterson Field Guides) by Sheri Williamson.
 Not a bad idea to get both, if you are interested in hummingbird ID.
 Both books are excellent and overlap in discussion, but have different representations.
 Also there's a rather useful discussion of "rufous" hummingbird ID from the Louisiana Ornithological Society which also overlaps the discussion in the two books.
-There's also a web-based hummingbird ID page.
 Of course, for sheer immersion in the subject, nothing quite beats doing to south-east Arizona during hummingbird migration.

 But on to the actual birds: